Travel Workout Equipment Buying Guide: Wear a Gym in Your Bag!

 - Chris LaVesser said that he was able to take the TRX Home Training Bundle on his camping trip – he used trees and rafters for supporting the TRX system with an included anchor and it remained stable during his routine outdoor workouts.
 And this piece is lightweight to carry along in a backpack;

 - Ferguson calls this TRX strap is a very well made and worth its price.
 But he mentioned that using TRX requires some initial explanation and the DVD isn’t great for novices.
 He used the advices from his trainer to set up the TRX system;

 - James G Mullen wasn’t that optimistic because after spending approximately $150, he sold the TRX on Craigslist and bought GoFit Gravity Bar instead because the latest is much easier to adjust.

-The summary of Amazon reviews: Overall Amazon’s customers reviews on TRX Suspension Trainer are positive with a common rank 4.6 stars out of 5.
 People are satisfied with its mobility, low price and an included door anchor that can be used for fixing the TRX system to any tree, rafter or a door frame.
 It is lightweight and can be taken along during a vacation.
 TRX system is good for training almost all muscles except building strength and muscle mass.
 Among the named drawbacks is a necessity to learn how to use this trainer correctly before using, a not helping/working included DVD and cheap package.